NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/GirderWebCloud/README.md

 * Docker - package executables and dependecies into a self-contained and portable container

 We use these technologies for our project deployments, and have built reusable tooling on top of them for Girder and Resonant tools.

+## Girder and SlicerCLIs

+### Resonant tools and what problems they solve

+#### Girder

+* data management: data storage from most places where your data lives
+* data sharing with permissions and integration with external authentication systems
+* ability to integrate visualizations and analyses
+* extension in various dimensions through plugins (storage, analysis, visualization, authentication)
+* deals with large scale
+* interact through many clients: web or python client, RESTful APIs mean any client can talk to it, SFTP clients for read

+#### Girder Worker

+* separate algorithmic development from the infrastructure plumbing
+* work on your algorithm as a python function, CLI, Docker image, in Jupyter, and test it locally
+* then integrate it with Girder Worker through a lightweight wrapping, tie it in with Girder's data, parameter and execution management
+* provides a lot of the boilerplate to make algorithmic integration with Girder easy
+* use the full power of Python Celery to allow for simple linear scaling or arbitrary DAG workflows

+#### SlicerCLIs and Docker

+* form full web applications based on existing Dockerized algorithms or SlicerCLIs
+* Docker containers must self describe using JSON or Slicer XML
+* ingest automatically forms a UI, execution framework to consume Girder data, and manages shipping and handling of data and params and outputs
+* this is a basic starting point, but many apps would need customized UI or optimized computation

 - [Source code](https://github.com/girder/girder)
 - [Documentation](http://girder.readthedocs.io/en/latest/)